daishir0/LLMKnowledge2/README.md

 - Ensure proper file permissions for the SQLite database file
 - Keep your API keys secure
 - Regularly backup your database
-- The system requires PHP 7.4 or later
-- Configure PHP with SQLite support

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.